Llandough, Penarth: Lewis Road terraces

-The Blacksmith Cottage
+The Blacksmith's Cottage

-Now 89 Penlan Road, the blacksmith's cottage is a single-storey stone building dating from around 1760.
-It originally had a thatched roof which has since been replaced by a tiled roof.
-The current kitchen area incorporates the former blacksmith's oven, in the form of a brick dome.
+The Blacksmith's Cottage, now 89 Penlan Road, is a single-storey stone building dating from around 1760.
+It originally had a thatched roof which has been replaced by a tiled roof.
+The current kitchen area incorporates the blacksmith's oven, in the form of a brick dome.

 The National School

-The stone building on the corner of Penlan Road and Lewis Road was the first National School in the Penarth Area, dating from 1825.
+The stone building on the corner of Penlan Road and Lewis Road was the first National School in the Penarth area, dating from 1825.
 It was the initiative of the rector, Rev. James Evans, and was supported by the 2nd Marquess of Bute.
 At that time the population of Llandough was around 200, and the majority had Welsh as their first language.

 The school building was constructed in stone with a slate roof and brick-edged windows and was planned to accommodate between 50 and 60 children.
-Behind the school a smaller house, 2 Lewis Road, was constructed for the residence of the school teacher.
+Behind the school a smaller house was constructed as the residence of the school teacher.

-By 1870 the village's population had increased to over 700, and the school was replaced by a new building opposite in 1872.
-The new school was planned to accommodate around 125 children and served as an elementary school until January 1941, when it became badly damaged by bombing during World War II.
+By 1870 the village's population had increased to over 700, and in 1872 the school was replaced by a new building opposite.
+The new school was planned to accommodate around 125 children and served as an elementary school until January 1941, when it was badly damaged by bombing during World War II.

 The national school building is now a private house.

 Pen-Y-Lan House

-Now 91 Penlan Road, Pen-Y-Lan house is one of the oldest houses in the village having being built in 1680.
-Originally the house was a one-up, one-down but has since been extended to the rear, and is now a 3 bedroomed house.
-The house is built of stone and originally had a thatched roof, but it is now replaced by slate.
+Pen-Y-Lan House, now 91 Penlan Road, was built in 1680 and is one of the oldest houses in the village.
+Originally the house was a one-up, one-down, but it has been extended to the rear and now has three bedrooms.
+The house is built of stone and originally had a thatched roof, which has been replaced by slate.